Put These LinkedIn Profile Tips into Action for the New Year!

-1- Treat Your LinkedIn Profile Lika a Website:
+1 – Treat Your LinkedIn Profile Like a Website:

 Make sure your LinkedIn Profile is formatted, clean, and free of spelling errors.
-I strongly suggest creating your LinkedIn profile first in a Word document – not only so you can “catch” errors, but also so you can get a better idea of what your profile will look like on LinkedIn.
+I strongly suggest starting your LinkedIn Profile Makeover first in a Word document – not only so you can “catch” errors, but also so you can get a better idea of what your profile will look like on LinkedIn.
 You can also pull in bullets and special characters into your Summary and Experience sections by creating it first in a Word document.

 Holiday Bonus: Also download Grammarly.com to help you with spelling and grammar on your online content (like your profile).Create/Optimize your profile first in a word doc to catch spelling and grammar errors #LinkedInProfile #PersonalBranding @LinkedInExpertClick To Tweet

 Put only your first name in the first name field and your last name in the last name field.
 Not only is it harder to find you in a search if your name looks like this: Smith, PhD.
 John A. (firstname.lastname@example.org) LION 941-555-1555, but it goes against LinkedIn’s end user agreement.
 And it just looks bad.